 “While job postings have some benefits, hoping that star performers will fall into your lap, during the lowest period of unemployment in nearly fifty years, is not advisable,” write Tarki and Kanara, “Successful recruiters help organizations by building a repeatable and a scalable formula for finding and engaging star performers.
 Recruiters can do this by experimenting with and increasing the efficiency of other sourcing channels.”

 No matter the recruitment strategy you choose, one thing is for certain.
 You can’t simply cast your fishing rod into the ocean in hopes of catching the biggest fish.
 A strong recruiter moves quickly, lives the company brand and puts the candidate experience as their top priority.

 “One candidate we spoke with who had recently declined an offer cited how she had originally been excited about the company’s pitch about being entrepreneurial and fast-moving, but started doubting if this was true when their interview process dragged on for three months,” Tarki and Kanara explain.

-For more expert recruitment advertising advice, contact Hire Value Inc. today!
+For more expert recruitment advice, contact Hire Value Inc. today!